- Business types

 672 million tweets using the #WorldCup hashtag were sent

 During the last tournament in 2014, some 672 million tweets using the #WorldCup hashtag were sent, while there were 2.1 billion related searches on Google and 350 million people talking about it on Facebook.

 It's not just on the big screen where England fans were watching.
 This World Cup, online streaming had also proven to be a hugely popular option, letting people keep up with the football wherever they were.
 Indeed, more than three million people used the BBC's iPlayer or Sport website to watch the win over Tunisia - a new record for the service.

 Is streaming meeting expectations?

 However, those using iPlayer or ITV Hub might have found they weren't quite getting the true live experience.
 In fact, these 'live' streams are often at least two minutes behind broadcast TV, which meant fans following along on social media learnt about goals and incidents long before they saw them.

 There are several factors behind this, but one of the biggest issues is that streaming pictures go through extra steps before being delivered to the user, which increases latency.

 Your Internet connection could also play a part.
 Slower speeds might mean breaks in playback, which higher-quality HD services will be off-limits.
 If you're using a shared connection, anything else you have running on the same network will mean less bandwidth available for streaming.

 This isn't just an issue for home users.
-While managers may or may not approve of employees watching the World Cup in working hours, having extra strain placed on already slow networks can leave businesses struggling to operate.
-But with faster, higher-bandwidth networks, high-quality streaming will be more reliable and not impact other services, whether you're hosting a videoconference or watching Harry Kane lift the World Cup.
+While managers may or may not have approved of employees watching the World Cup in working hours, the extra strain placed on already slow networks could leave businesses struggling to operate.
+But with faster, higher-bandwidth networks, high-quality streaming will be more reliable and not impact other services, whether you're hosting a videoconference or streaming the latest football match.